ading2210/Hypixel-Discord-Bot/README.md

 ## Hypixel Discord Bot
-This is a discord bot that fetches stats for the Hypixel Minecraft server.
+This is a Discord bot that fetches stats for the Hypixel Minecraft server.

 This is designed to be run on Replit, and you can fork it [here](https://replit.com/@UniqueOstrich18/hypixel-discord-bot).